Jump to navigation

 This new team will serve as a centralized structure for stakeholders to immediately access detailed information about programs, clients, and settings.
 The Forensic Services Support Team consists of a Supervising Coordinator and 15 Forensic Navigators strategically placed throughout the state.
 The Forensic Navigators will interface with clients ordered to competency and restoration services, interface with courts, jails, mental health providers, and other agencies to assist with case coordination, and act as a central point of contact overseeing an individual’s continuum of care from point of entry to point of exit.
-The hiring efforts are in process for these positions.

 The following charts outline each step of the Competency and Restoration processes: